mconlon17/vivo-pump/uf_examples/person/README.md

 1. Review and update the following input files
     1.  *position_data.csv* -- the weekly pay list from UF.
 All people paid by the university.
 Abut 40K records
     1.  *contact_data.txt* -- UF directory data for all UFIDs.
 2M records
-    1.  *deptid_exceptions.txt* -- patterns of excluding deptids.
+    1.  *deptid_exceptions.txt* -- patterns of reassigned deptids.
+People with home departments matching these patterns re reassigned to home departments as indicated in the file
     1.  *salary_plan_enum.txt* -- salary plans indicate the type of person.
 People must have qualifying salary plans to be included.
     1.  *privacy_data.txt* -- UF directory privacy flag data for all UFIDs.
 2M records